moduleus/urx/README.md

 Also, be sure that submodule `vcpkg-registry` is initialized with `git submodule update --init --recursive`.

-Then pass the following arguments:
+Then pass the arguments below. ⚠ If you use `cmake-gui`, be sure to set these variables BEFORE running configure once.
+Otherwise, you need to reset cache.

 Windows:
 ```cmake